soramitsu/soramitsu-js-ui-library/packages/ui/README.md

 Removed public method `doLayout`, because resize observables should be enough.

+Added adapted version of table which is a card grid without header and is used when table width is lower than value defined by `adaptBreakpoint` prop.
+Number of gird columns defined by prop `cardGridBreakpoints`.
+There rows are cards with label-value list.
+There are no sort and current row highlighting.
+Multiple rows selection can be done by clicking on card.

 ### SPagination

 There are removed props due to design restrictions: `small`, `background`, `pagerCount`, `layout`, `prevText`,